 Why it’s great: Normally, their 9-course prix fixe menu will run you about $125/person, so if you don’t want to drop that chunk of change on a meal, the restaurant week deal is pretty fantastic.

 Recommendations: Although the menu changes frequently, if the octopus a la plancha or the beef wellington is on the menu, definitely go with those for your meal.
 Also, they have an upcharge to do the “snacks for 2,” which features their world famous deviled eggs, and I highly recommend you do that if you’ve yet to experience them.
 You won’t regret it.

 Why it’s great: Their normal entrees tend to average about $20 – $30, so 3 courses for $30 is a great deal.

-Recommendations: Although the 1st course options leave a little to be desired (mostly because their bruschetta isn’t one of the choices), the lamb sugo is one of my favorite entrees and it is on the RW menu this year.
+Recommendations: Although the 1st course options leave a little to be desired (mostly because their bruschetta isn’t one of the choices), their veal lasagna is top notch.

 3 course for $45

 Why it’s great: normally, a dinner at Halls costs me at least $100 (it’s worth it, but it’s not something I can afford to do on a regular basis).
 I’ve never had a bad meal at Halls, and the service is so great that you can sometimes get them to be a little lenient with the RW restrictions (just don’t be an asshole about it).